-Petitioner's representative has Failed to Provide Statements from All Involved Parties
+Petitioner's representative has Failed to Provide Statements from each of the Involved Parties

 Petitioner's representative has not provided statements by all persons with direct knowledge of the circumstances surrounding the delay.
-A statement has not been provided from either Mr. Eslinger or Mses.
-Peters or Valdez.
-As such, any discussion as to their particular culpability towards, or inactions which led to the failure to submit the maintenance fee, amounts to mere supposition.
+No statement has been provided from Mr. Eslinger, Ms. Peters, or Ms. Valdez.
+As such, any discussion as to their particular culpability towards, or inactions which led to the failure to submit the maintenance fee, amounts to mere speculation.

-Pursuant to 35 U.S.C. §41(c)(1), it is Petitioner's representative's burden to establish to the satisfaction of the Director that the delay was unavoidable.
+Pursuant to 35 U.S.C. §41(c)(1), it is the burden of Petitioner's representative's to establish to the satisfaction of the Director that the delay was unavoidable.
 Petitioner's representative has been informed on numerous occasions that statements from these individuals would be required in order for the Office to determine that the failure to timely submit maintenance fees was unavoidable.
+Petitioner's representative has failed to provide these statements.